Hongru0306/CDDRS/README.md

 ```

 # Note
-The relevant source will be released after acceptance.
+The all relevant source will be released before 7.25, 2025!!